Veganuary: A snowflake trend, or growing social movement?

 Conclusion from our social listening case study

-When looking back over this social listening case study, which utilizes social listening and Relative Insight, the growing commercialization from leading brands, the wider variety of tasty meat-free and fish-free alternatives, and the increasing rebuttal of those who mock it indicate that veganism has moved away from a perceived ‘fad’ and into an accepted social norm.
+When looking back over this social listening case study, the growing commercialization from leading brands, the wider variety of tasty meat-free, plant-based and fish-free alternatives, and the increasing rebuttal of those who mock it indicate that veganism has moved away from a perceived ‘fad’ and into an accepted social norm.

 Each year of Veganuary offers a new iteration of the movement, with different aspects of veganism in focus.
 Brands looking to support people taking part in the event can use social media analysis to chart how different focus areas have evolved, and may even use this research to predict what will be in vogue next Veganuary.